somewear-labs/hello-space-android/README.md

 Example Android application using the Somewear SDKs.

 # Somewear UI SDK
 The Somewear UI SDK wraps the Somewear Core SDK with UI that is used in the  Somewear Android application.
-It currently provides permission handling, bluetooth prompts, firmware update dialogs, and firmware update notification handling.
+It currently provides device scanning, device info, permission handling, bluetooth prompts, firmware update dialogs, and firmware update notification handling.
 You can directly use the Somewear Core SDK instead if your application requirements are not satisfied.

 ## Setup
 1. Add Somewear's Maven Repository to your root `build.gradle`.